- Leading on public sector information policy

 Web continuity guidance for webmasters

 If you're responsible for managing a government website, we've produced web continuity guidance to help you.
-Our guidance is published on the Cabinet Office website as official Web Standards guidance on how to ensure your website can be archived properly.
+Our guidance was published on the Cabinet Office website as official web standards guidance on how to ensure your website can be archived properly - it is now available in the web archive.

 - Cabinet Office Web Standard TG105: Web archiving guidance, providing a step-by-step guide, and best practice advice.